Last Updated on February 24, 2022 by Millie

 Unless you have been living under a rock, you have heard that we all should aim to walk 10,000 steps a day.
-If you are on a weight loss journey, like me, I am sure you are wondering is 10,000 steps a day good for weight loss.
+If you are on a weight loss journey, like me, I am sure you are wondering if 10,000 steps a day is good for weight loss.

 As an Amazon Associate, I earn from qualifying purchases.
 Click here for full disclosure.

 Before we continue, I feel that it is necessary to talk about the origin of where the 10K steps a day recommendation came from to help you get a better understanding of this topic.